ligato/docs/docs/tutorials/05_kv-scheduler.md

 },
 ```

-* This flag enables metadata for the given type
+* This flag enables metadata for the given type.
 ```go
 WithMetadata: true,
 ```